 Getting Energy and Climate Right

-Short term and long term, the stakes in getting energy and climate right are daunting and growing for all humanity.
-The shear volume of carbon we’ve dug up from ancient reservoirs since industrialization and returned to contemporary circulation is difficult to get the mind around, we’ve collected some of the details here.
+The stakes in getting energy and climate right are daunting.
+The shear volume of carbon we’ve dug up from ancient reservoirs since industrialization and returned to contemporary circulation is difficult to get the mind around–we’ve collected some of the details here.
 So far we’ve mostly been able to ignore the consequences of this tomb robbing, as the temperature rise from CO2 accumulation lags by decades, if not centuries.

 APL Carbon Negative Machinery: Today and Future

 The process of gasification is an incomplete one, and the leftover “waste” our equipment produces from making energy is a stable form of carbon known as ‘biochar.”
 Sequestering this carbon is what makes biomass gasification net carbon negative energy production.

 While today’s APL Power Pallets produce a relatively small amount of biochar byproduct (around 5% of input mass), it is still enough for carbon negativity in the fuel cycle.
 The round rule of thumb numbers are as follows: